monarch-initiative/mondo/docs/editors-guide/editing-workflow.md

 # Editing and Pull Request Workflow

-This documentation was modified from [http://go-ontology.readthedocs.io/en/latest/DailyWorkflow.html](http://go-ontology.readthedocs.io/en/latest/DailyWorkflow.html). _Updated 2019-08-19 by Nicole Vasilevsky_
+This documentation was modified from [Gene Ontology editors guide](http://go-ontology.readthedocs.io/en/latest/DailyWorkflow.html).
+_Updated 2019-08-19 by Nicole Vasilevsky_

 ## Updating the local copy of the ontology with ‘git pull’
 1. Navigate to your local directory of mondo: cd git/mondo/src/ontology